zmnpl/archarmsetuprpi2/README.md

 # Arch ARM Setup

 This is my variation of an Arch Linux Arm installation on a Raspberry PI 2.
 Mostly for my reference but should help others as well.
-I'm using the RPI for automation tasks like backups and as a server i.e. for Postgres for development.
+I'm using the RPI for automation tasks like backups and as a server i.e. for Postgres for development and testing.

 ## Make SD card